 Be Kind to Yourself

 There are going to be days where you will not know how to stay motivated, no matter how hard you try.
 Even if you find yourself being more like the speedy Hare rather than the steady Tortoise—perhaps you had a great start but eventually found yourself in a place where you felt like you’ve lost the race—it’s absolutely okay!
 If your goal is to live healthy and you slip up one weekend and scarf down four bags of potato chips, or you stop exercising for a month and realize you can’t even walk for half the duration you were at before—it’s okay!
 Don’t beat yourself up for it, and definitely do not stop trying.
 Everyone—even the most motivated and determined–has challenges, including failures.
 The important thing is to acknowledge it, forget it, and keep on going.

 Celebrate Each & Every Day

-Want to keep this information handy for future reference?
+Want to keep these motivation tips handy for future reference?

-Below is a printer-friendly handout with all these tips on one sheet!
+Below is a printable handout with all this information on one sheet!

 Very inspiring.
 Simple tasks but when done right, I am sure they can help a lot.